 July 4th commemorates the moment a new nation was born, based on ideals that each generation since has worked to bring to life: freedom, equality, justice, and opportunity.
 Juneteenth, celebrated just a few weeks earlier, reminds us of the struggles and hard-won victories in our ongoing journey to form a “more perfect union.”
 Civic Season unites our oldest federal holiday with our newest, mobilizing a movement to understand our past and shape our future.

 Civic Season is a new tradition for self-discovery and civic upskilling, co-created by Gen Z and cultural institutions.
-This summer, discover your story and how you'll power our democracy, aided by a vast array of credible, relevant sources.
+This summer, no matter where you are, you can connect to stories, inspiration and tools to help you power our democracy, from a vast array of credible sources.
 Civic Season is the flagship program from Made By Us, a network of hundreds of museums, historic sites, libraries and archives unleashing access to history for younger generations who have the most at stake.

 The Made By Us Board of Directors is composed of leaders from major history museums.